 According to Wikipedia, the book was one of several famous novels published in 1925 to chronicle the Jazz Age, including F. Scott Fitzgerald’s The Great Gatsby (which ironically didn’t do so well) and Carl Van Vechten’s Firecrackers.
 Loos was inspired to write the book after watching a sexy blonde “turn intellectual H. L. Mencken into a lovestruck schoolboy.”
 Mencken, a close friend of Loos, actually enjoyed the work and saw to it that it was published.

 Ralph Barton contributed this drawing of June Walker for the magazine’s review:

 In other items, Lois Long paid a visit to Texas Guinan’s 300 Club on 54th Street, which apparently was still the place to go for a roaring good time:

 The magazine’s comics continued to mine the humor of rich old men out on the town with their young flapper mistresses.
 The one below was a center spread illustration by Wallace Morgan with the caption: “Poor little girl–to think you’ve never had anyone to protect you.”

-Finally, a look back at one of my earlier blog posts (Cuban Idyll) that featured Sloppy Joe’s bar in Havana.
-I recently traveled to Havana, and I am happy to report that the famous bar has been faithfully restored and business appears to be booming.
+Finally, a look back at one of my earlier blog posts (Cuban Idyll) that featured Americans in Havana.
+I recently traveled there and visited some of the old haunts, including the famed Sloppy Joe’s: